St Kilda Gatehouse

 Funds raised: $26,900

 St Kilda Gatehouse raised $26,900 at TFN Live in Melbourne.
 The funds raised will enable them to build a boutique shop called Greeves St. Boutique, which will include a client and community social inclusion hub.
-Women, as they attempt to leave street sex work and all the associated hardships such as addiction, homelessness, domestic violence, mental illness and poverty, will be able to undergo a formal volunteer and retail-training program through the Greeves St. Boutique, as well as sell their own craft product.
+Women, as they attempt to leave street-based sex work and all the associated hardships such as addiction, homelessness, domestic violence, mental illness and poverty, will be able to undergo a formal volunteer and retail-training program through the Greeves St. Boutique, as well as sell their own craft product.

 Funds raised: $30,200